vfulco/resume-4/README.md

 ## To generate it yourself

-Open up a terminal and type:
+If you have pdflatex installed, open up a terminal and type:

 	git clone git://github.com/philtr/resume.git
 	wget http://www.rpi.edu/dept/arc/training/latex/resumes/res.cls